Kavanaugh clashes with Democratic senator over yearbook entries

 Words written by Brett Kavanaugh in his 1983 Georgetown Prep yearbook have been in the spotlight over the past few days after a New York Times article highlighted some Kavanaugh references.
 The book was brought up during a Senate hearing Thursday as Kavanaugh defended himself against multiple sexual misconduct allegations.

 According to the Times, Kavanaugh's yearbook revealed his love of partying, sports and drinking.
-He also apparently referred to himself as a “Renate Alumni," referring to Renate Schroeder Dolphin, a woman who attended a nearby Catholic school.
+He also apparently called himself as a “Renate Alumni," referring to Renate Schroeder Dolphin, a woman who attended a nearby Catholic school.

 “I don’t know what ‘Renate Alumnus’ actually means.
 I can’t begin to comprehend what goes through the minds of 17-year-old boys who write such things, but the insinuation is horrible, hurtful and simply untrue.
 I pray their daughters are never treated this way.
 I will have no further comment," Dolphin told the Times earlier this week, adding she just recently heard about the yearbook page.